ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 }
 ```

-_Note: This event will \_not_ be emitted for group rows.\_
+Note: This event will _not_ be emitted for group rows.

-#### Lazy Loading API Open Question:
+### Lazy Loading

-What is the right API to allow a user to denote a particular row as a parent row, despite it not having any children represented in the data.
-Ultimately the table presentation will have to know if a particular row is meant to be a parent, so it can show the expand/collapse button on the row.

-Option 1:

-Provide a documented convention that users will have to adopt where they provide a field in their record specifying this state (i.e. a field in the data called something like `niTableIsParentRow`).

-Pros:

--   Does not require client to spoof child rows in order for parent rows to show as a parent in the table
--   Allows the table to maintain its expected data shape of a flat list

-Cons:

--   It's a convention-based API, and thus less discoverable
--   Allows a user to improperly denote a row as a parent even though it will never have children in practice.

-Option 2:

-Document the strategy currently employed in SLE where the user provides dummy rows "under" the parent, so that the table knows to display the expand/collapse button, and then the user is expected to respond to the expand event to replace the dummy data with the appropriate child data.

-Pros:

--   No additional APIs needed either by convention, or explicitly on the `Table` API surface

-Cons:

--   Still not very discoverable
--   Requires user to jump through a bit of hoops to get lazy loading to work (maybe this is a reasonable concession in the face of not having to provide a convention-based API).

-Option 3:
+The APIs noted above will enable the client to lazy load data into the `Table`.
+This will essentially be accomplished with the following steps:

+1. Providing a field in a record of the table data that indicates whether that row of data is intended to be a parent row.
+Records that are intended to be parents must set the value of the field, whose name is specified by the `hasChildrenFieldName` attribute, to `true`.
+2. After providing the current data to the `Table` via the `setData` method, all rows that have a value of `true` in the field specified by the `hasChildrenFieldName` attribute will display and expand/collapse button.
+3. Users must register a handler for the `row-expand-toggle` event on the `Table` instance, and will receive that event upon clicking the expand/collapse button.
+4. The details of the handled event will include the id for the row that was expanded.
+5. The user must then create a set of data with rows where they provide a field with the name specified by the `parendIdFieldName` attribute that has the value of the `recordId` value supplied in the event details.
-Make the datatype of data provided to the `Table` support hierarchy.
+6. The user then sets the data on the `Table` again with the `setData` method.

-Pros:

--   Does not require client to spoof child rows in order for parent rows to show as a parent in the table.

-Cons:

--   No clear way to type `TableRecord` in a strong way that supports having a field whose type is an array of `TableRecord`.
-This could mean that this is also a convention-based API and thus no different than Option 1.
-Prototyping suggests that their is no noticeable performance distinction between the two options as well.
--   Could result in more data manipulation on the client-side to organize it in the expected way

-Other?
+Notes:

+-   It is up to the user to manage whether or not the children of a row has already been loaded in order to avoid recreation of their data and calling `setData` on the `Table` unnecessarily.

 ### Translating flat list to Tanstack-understandable hierarchy

 Tanstack provides APIs for us to implement that allow it to return the rows in a hierarchical fashion where child rows are provided as a property on a row called `subRows`.
 For this to work as expected it is required that a flat list of data (that contains implicit hierarchy) be transformed into a hierarchical data structure.

 A third party library called [`performant-array-to-tree`](https://www.npmjs.com/package/performant-array-to-tree) offers an easy, and as the package says, performant means of doing this (in O(n) time).
-This utility was leveraged in the [`data-hierarchy-flat-list-prototype`](https://github.com/ni/nimble/tree/data-hierarchy-flat-list-prototype) branch.
 It comes with an MIT license, and is apparently fully tested, so it seems like it would be suitable to use for this purpose.

+### Group rows with data hierarchy

+Tanstack allows limited support of data modeling where there is both grouping and parent-child row relationships.
+Essentially, when there is grouping present, only rows at the top-level of a hierarchical set of data will be grouped.
+All further child rows under the top-level parent row will not be grouped.

+I see no reason to explicitly disable this behavior.
+One behavior we will need to ensure, however, is that the count value we display in the group row, is _only_ the number of immediate children in the group row.
+It would be odd for the number to change just because a row was expanded (such as in the lazy loading case).

-### Managing expanded state
+#### Managing expanded state

 Currently, the `Table` defaults to expanding all rows by setting its Tanstack expanded state to the singleton `true`.
 This means that all group rows will be expanded by default.
 The Nimble `Table` also provides an implementation of `getIsRowExpanded` which is consumed by `TanStack` that will ultimately result in the per-row state of whether the row is expanded.
 It is in this implementation, where even if the Tanstack state is set to `true`, we can mark all parent rows, by default, as collapsed, which is required for the lazy-loading scenario.